Skip to content

 comments!: Comment[];

 Warning cascade: ["delete"] is a powerful feature.
 Deleting a parent will delete all children, so be careful of unintended data loss.
+This is an ORM-level cascade (Stingerloom handles the ordering), which is different from the database-level ON DELETE CASCADE in FK constraints.
+Both achieve similar results, but the ORM cascade also triggers lifecycle hooks and event subscribers.

 Relation Loading Summary